cobleg/EnergyFinancialMarkets/_Welcome.md

 # Capacity investment issues
 Changing electricity generation technology is raising issues in relation to the performance of Australian electricity grids.
-In particular, the rapid deployment of [[VRE ]](VRE) systems (e.g. solar power and wind power systems).
+In particular, the rapid deployment of [[VRE ]](variable renewable energy) systems (e.g. solar power and wind power systems).

 Core issues are:
 1. The change from on-demand technology such as fuel-based electricity generators (e.g. coal-fueled steam boiler and turbines, gas-fuelled turbines) to when-available energy (e.g. solar and wind).
 Electricity system operators may use the terms `dispatchable` and `non-dispatchable` to make the same distinction.